Small World Play

 Children are fascinated by mirrors and their reflections.
 Try a plastic mirror insert in the bottom of your tray – could it be a magical lake?
 There are many resources available to complement your reflective scene – you could try Mirror Pebbles, Metallic Boulder Blocks and Jewels.

 A simple and popular use for the tray in settings is to fill the tray with play balls.
-Children as young as 8 months love to sit in the tray amongst all the colourful balls.
+Children as young as 8 months love to sit in the Tuff Spot Tray amongst all the colourful balls.
 The balls will often end up all over the room but toddlers can help fill the tray again and often enjoy hiding objects for each other to find.

 Children love exploring jelly.
 They can explore it from inside the tray or outside depending on their confidence level with sensory materials.
 Hiding toys in the jelly helps to keep children’s attention – include objects to support the different themes you may be covering on different days.
 Always ensure children are well supervised at all times.
 Try adding different textured materials for sensory play and bury items underneath for children to hide.